A picture of the Colosseum in Rome as seen as from the archeological excavation on the side

 house → houses

-However, some Italian nouns do have irregular plurals or use the same form in the plural that they use in the singular.
+However, some Italian nouns do have plurals or use the same form in the plural that they use in the singular.
 In this post, we’ll review the rules for making nouns plural (for regular plurals), and we’ll introduce you to some of the irregular plurals as well.
 Let’s check those rules out along with the exceptions!

 What are the rules for making regular nouns plural in Italian?

-Most regular plural nouns in Italian are formed just by changing the final vowel in the word, to -i or -e.
-Most commonly, you can decide which ending to use just by looking at the gender of the noun and the final vowel of the singular form, but there are a few specific singular endings that have additional spelling and pronunciation changes in the plural.
+Most plural nouns in Italian are formed just by changing the final vowel in the word, to -i or -e.
+Most commonly, you can decide which ending to use just by looking at the gender of the noun and the final of the singular form, but there are a few specific singular endings that have additional spelling and pronunciation changes in the plural.

 Let’s look first at the simple vowel changes, then we’ll look at these rules for specific endings.